Goulburn Ovens Institute of TAFE

 Goulburn Ovens Institute of TAFE, also known as GOTAFE, GOTAFE is the largest vocational education provider in regional Victoria.
 Offering over 130 courses across eight campuses, GOTAFE services 11 local government areas with an estimated resident population of over 240,000 people.
-We service more than 9,000 students per year on average, employ over 500 staff, and we are an intrinsic part of the communities that we serve.

 Campuses

 The Institute has number of campuses in towns including Shepparton, Wangaratta, Seymour, Benalla, Wallan and have most recently added a Mobile Campus.

 Benalla

 In 2004 Lynne Kosky, the then Minister for Education, opened the Benalla Performing Arts and Convention Centre at the Goulburn Ovens Institute of TAFE.
 Kosky said "This campus will facilitate the delivery of approximately 226,000 student contact hours to more than 1100 students each year," The $4.2 million campus upgrade was funded jointly by the State Government, Benalla Rural City Council and the Goulburn Ovens Institute of TAFE.

 Shepparton

 There are three campuses in Shepparton.
 The Fryers Street Campus houses the Institute's Administration and a large number of teaching Departments such as Business and IT, Beauty, Community Services, Education, Nursing and Hospitality.
 Archer Street Campus which houses Building & Construction, Furniture Making, Art & Design, Carpentry, Joinery, and associated Construction Trades.
 On the outskirts of Shepparton is the William Orr campus: a 120 hectare property which has a diverse range of classes being offered in areas of Agriculture, Horticulture, Plumbing, Automotive, Dairy Farming and recently Cyber Security.
-Modern farming equipment and facilities such as skills training options from Tractors with Front End loaders, Quadbikes and the popular Side by Side utility vehicles to Chainsaws and Chemical courses.
-The campus also has well equipped Plumbing and Automotive Workshops and Horticultural facilities including a large greenhouse.
-An exciting upgrade is currently underway across Agriculture, Horticulture, Automotive and Plumbing.
+The campus also has Plumbing and Automotive Workshops and Horticultural facilities including a large greenhouse.
+An upgrade is currently underway across Agriculture, Horticulture, Automotive and Plumbing.